keenresearch/keenasr-ios-poc/README.md

      return ReadText(strm, filename, opts);
 }
 ```
-(TODO - this should be done in build-openfst-ios.sh script)
+(TODO - symbol-table.h update should be done in build-openfst-ios.sh script)

 ##App Build Settings
 - check Search Paths for all the additional paths that need to be set